techidaily/site-youtube-lab/source/_posts/n-2024-the-ultimate-comparison-of-gif-creators.md

 ![ Free Gif Maker Me](https://images.wondershare.com/filmora/article-images/freegifmakerme-youtube-to-gif-interface.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HaM818fFKXQ?si=ZZLA4lFSHSgCpSE0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 To make GIF from YT Video on free Gif Maker, copy the video link in the input text field in the middle of your screen and then tap on _‘Load YouTube Video.’_ Within seconds you will be redirected to the video preview and GIF editing page.
 Now, set the duration, start time, resolution, output, and other details.
 Then, click on the _‘Make A GIF’_ option and save it on your device once ready.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/eu4vwlZcMvM?si=4vEczfVU4BUUFP-t" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 8\.
 Imgflip